FAQ.

 3

-What sets the Echo's magazine apart from other publications on the market?
+What sets the Echo apart from other publications on the market?

 First off - we aren't looking to compete with established magazines.
 They each offer something completely different to the Echo.
-Our magazine will bring a different visual sheen to historic aviation.
-The whole product has the look and feel of an high end journal - a 'coffee table magazine', if you will.
+Our publication will bring a different visual sheen to historic aviation.
+The whole product has the look and feel of an high end journal that looks proudly at home on a coffee table.

 4